 Table 17-1 : Summary table Sensor Advantages Disadvantages Deploy for further testing Magnetometer Already exists on a mobile phone platform May need to calculate a "phone factor" prior to installation on site Yes Hall effect Chip Unable to get working No I2m coil Quick to install Theory around back calculation of current still needs work Yes Accelerometer No obvious relationship has been developed.
-Would require on-site calibration Significant amount of processing and its not No Microphone clear if the control platforms would be able to log data to sufficient fidelity.
-Correlation poor and on-site calibration would be needed No Strain gauge Difficult to get working Fragile to install and Likely to have some drift No Temperature sensors Previous work suggests that installation on transformers is possible but calibration on site and model tuning would be needed.
+Would require on-site calibration No Microphone clear if the control platforms would be able to log data to sufficient fidelity.
+Correlation poor and on-site calibration would be needed No Strain gauge Difficult to get working Fragile to install and Likely to have some drift Previous work suggests that installation on No Temperature sensors transformers is possible but calibration on site and model tuning would be needed.
 Results not sufficiently detailed within this work.
 No Thermal Imaging Unable to get working No

-Platf orm Advantages Disadvantages Deploy for further testing Mo bile phone Can connect directly to the Network to upload and download information No immediate analogue inputs available.
-Internal magnetometer sensor may be used Yes IO IO board Provides the IO ports for the phone Adds additional cost to the mobile phone platform Maybe l· Arduino Easy to use and code Needs a shield to connect to the mobile network and the lack of memory may be an issue for processing and uploading data securely No Ras spberry Pi Powerful with good onboard storage Needs an additional IO chip to give analogue inputs.
+Platform Advantages Disadvantages Deploy for further testing Mobile phone Can connect directly to the Network to upload and download information No immediate analogue inputs available.
+Internal magnetometer sensor may be used Yes IOIO board Provides the IO ports for the phone Adds additional cost to the mobile phone platform Maybe Arduino Easy to use and code network and the lack of memory may be an issue for processing and uploading data securely No Raspberry Pi Powerful with good onboard storage Needs an additional IO chip to give analogue inputs.
 This is not as expensive as that required by the phone.
 This has the fastest of all the data logging solutions that were tried Yes